thesudoer2/cmatrix/README.md

             #dnf install -y ncurses-devel

-to compile source code files:
+to compile source code files (manually):

       #gcc main.cpp tic_tac_toe.cpp -lstdc++ -lncurses -std=c++11 -o <output_name>

+to compile souce code files by make file, stay on src/ directory and:
+	  #make

 a sample of functionality of this program: